 Hosting a small dinner?
 Consider a Bone-in Oven-Baked Turkey Breast.
-Moist and flavorful, ready in a flash, and this turkey breast is perfect for a group of 4-5 guests.
+Moist and flavorful, ready in a flash, this turkey breast is perfect for a group of 4-5 guests.

 Cranberry Sauce Recipes

 Because of this, most recipes add a cup of sugar or more to balance the tartness.
-Cane sugar is a carbohydrate best avoided on the keto diet because it easily raises your blood sugar.

-There are many sugar substitutes that work in a cranberry sauce recipe.
+To avoid sugar, there are many sugar substitutes that work in a cranberry sauce recipe.
 This recipe for Homemade Cranberry Sauce is a great example.
 A serving is just 4 net carbohydrates.